 Since Autumn Lakes has both condominiums and single family homes it actually has the Autumn Lakes Association which is over both the condos and the single family homes and the Autumn Lakes Condominium Association which governs only the condominiums.
 The two associations have separate budgets and responsibilities.
-Autumn Lakes Association is responsible for any common ground including the clubhouse, pool, tennis court, basketball court, and lakes.
+Autumn Lakes Association is responsible for any common ground including the clubhouse, pool, tennis/pickleball courts, basketball court, and lakes.
 The Autumn Lakes Condominium Association is responsible for maintaining the condominiums.

 There are five trustees that make up the Board for both associations.
 Three trustees are elected for three-year terms, with one position expiring each year.
 Two trustees are elected for two-year terms, with one position expiring each year.
 As a result, two trustee positions are elected each year at the May meeting.

 The trustees are responsible for management of Autumn Lakes.
 The trustees hired a management company to assist them.
 The management company, Smith Management Group (SMG), collects the condominium and association fees, pays bills, handles work orders, gets bids from contractors and manages the contractors.